The Theory of Electrodynamics in a Linear Dielectric: Field and Energy--Momentum Tensors

 \section{Field and Energy--Momentum Tensors}

-In the Maxwell--Heaviside formulation of classical continuum electrodynamics, there are two pairs of fields, $\{{\bf E},{\bf B}\}$ and $\{{\bf D},{\bf H}\}$, and two field tensors.
-Here, there is a single pair of fields $\{{\bf \Pi},{\bf B}\}$ and a single field tensor.
-The field tensor,
+In the Maxwell--Heaviside formulation of classical continuum electrodynamics, there are two pairs of fields, $\{{\bf E},{\bf B}\}$ and $\{{\bf D},{\bf H}\}$, and two field-strength tensors.
+Here, there is a single pair of fields $\{{\bf \Pi},{\bf B}\}$ and a single field-strength tensor.
+The field-strength tensor,

 is obtained in the usual way from

 for homogeneous materials.